City Centre Plan

 • My house is identified as having a road through it in the city Center OCP.
 What does that mean for the future of my property?

-Rosy asked 6 months ago
+Rosy asked about 1 year ago

 Hi Rosy,